kaustubhvanshiv/wpkv/README.md

 # wpkv
 wp

+pgm1 --> company registration form with all input types

 pgm3 --> 3.
 Write a JavaScript code to take inputs from user and display that inputs in following pattern:
 "Hello ...name...
 Welcome To the World of JavaScript".